john1234brown/DBlockbuster/README.md

 The Video Relay Server and Message Relay Server this is a single server node that can be, Peer Hosted with proper port forwarding, but we recommend hosting on a vps!

-If you don't have your own domain and ssl certs don't worry we generate a subdomain for your video relay server on authentication of server files!
+If you don't have your own domain and ssl certs don't worry we generate a subdomain for your video relay server on authentication of server files also the video server is packaged with a ssl certificates for this subdomain!

 Also you can utilize the bring your own domain where can configure the node server your domain and port and use a cloudflare tunnel which this port would be 443 we will include tutorials for these as for setting up cloudflare tunnel please refer to cloudflares documentations for setting up the tunnel please forward the cloudflare tunnel to localhost:8443 instead of localhost:5000!